isalkind/homebridge-ra2-select/README.md

 ### Other Bridges

-> It is possible that this plugin may work with other Lutron bridges besides just the RA2 Select, but it has not been tested.
+> It is possible that this plugin may work with other Lutron bridges besides just the RA2 Select, but it has not been tested, nor will it be supported.

 ## Supported Features

-Pico remotes are surfaced in HomeKit as Stateless Programable Switches with buttons that provide single press support.
+Pico remotes are surfaced in HomeKit as Stateless Programable Switches with buttons that provide single, double, and long press support.

-### Future

-* Add support for double press and long press.
-* Add support for treating buttons as contact sensors.

 # Installation